J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __molecular_weight_unit__
   - Type: string
-  - Description: The enzyme size or molar weight is typically expressed in kDa (kilodaltons).
+  - Description: The enzyme size or molar weight is typically expressed in kDa (kilodaltons) or Da (dalton).

 - __catalyzed_reaction__
   - Type: string